Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 The Modix Everest reaches travel speeds of 350 mm/s and print speeds up to 250 mm/s, using optical end-stop switches for improved accuracy and repeatability over mechanical ones.

-Modix Everest 3D printer detail showing cable management and assembly components in a workshop setting.
+Industrial Modix Everest 3D printer mechanism detail, showing black components and cable housing in a well-lit workshop setting.

 What is the noise level of the Modix Everest?